-In order to give the student the best opportunity for success, completion of the University's placement testing program is required of all new undergraduate students - degree-seeking, non-degree-seeking or dual enrollment, regardless of full-time or part-time status.
+In order to give the student the best opportunity for success, completion of the University's placement testing program is required of all new undergraduate students - degree-seeking, nondegree-seeking or dual enrollment, regardless of full-time or part-time status.
 Placement tests are not an entrance examination.
 The tests measure skills in English, mathematics, and reading.

-A student who has demonstrated satisfactory achievement via college transcripts or the equivalent is exempt from the placement tests.
-A non-native speaker of English must substitute completion of the English placement test with the Test of English as a Foreign Language (TOEFL).
+At the sole discretion of the University, a student who has demonstrated satisfactory achievement via college transcripts or the equivalent is exempt from the placement tests.
+A non-native speaker of English must substitute the completion of the English placement test with the Test of English as a Foreign Language (TOEFL).